noodldocs/noodldocs.github.io/2.4/nodes/ui-elements/repeater/README.md

 This could for example be useful when having a generic list item, that's used with various types of data arrays with different data models and properties.

 ***Dynamic Template Types***

-By setting _Template type_ to _Dynamic_ you can use a script to determine which component that should be used for each item in the object array.
+By setting **Template type** to **Dynamic** you can use a script to determine which component that should be used for each item in the object **Array**.
 This could for example be useful if different items should have different visual representation and functionality tied to them.
 You have to provide a script that determines which template to be used.
-The script will be called once for each object in the item array provided to the _For Each_ node.
+The script will be called once for each object in the item array provided to the **Repeater** node.
 The script has has one input variable _item_ which is the current item.
 This can be used to get properties from the object.
 The script should set the variable _component_ to the path to the component to use as a template for the item.
 Note, this is a string containing the path, beginning with a "/", to the component in the Noodl project.

 ```javascript
 let basePath = "/#My Sheet/ListItems";